 The New Talent strand is for filmmaker teams with a fully-scripted first or second feature ready to be financed.
 Priority will be given to first features, but we will also consider projects that are the second feature for one or both team members where their first feature was not widely released (whether theatrically, on streaming/VOD or television).

-As of 2023, there is no longer a maximum budget threshold for NTS; however budgets must be realistic for a debut feature.
+There is no maximum budget threshold for NTS; however budgets must be realistic for a debut feature.

 Projects that are looking for completion money to deliver their film are also considered.
 These projects must be seeking no more than 20% of their production budget for completion.